 People on statins have overall 40% reduction in cancers, and the benefit increased to 49% in HIV + people.
 Non-Hodgkin’s lymphoma dropped by 71%, oral cancer by 65%, lung cancer by 51% and anal cancer by 38%, and all cause mortality dropped by 45%.
 This is pretty exciting stuff!

-Dr Fiona Bisshop specialises in LGBT health and is available by appointment at Holdsworth House Medical Brisbane.
-Call (07) 3894 0794 or visit the Holdsworth House website.
+Dr Fiona Bisshop specialises in LGBT health.
 For more details about any of these topics, visit Dr Fiona Bisshop’s website here or contact her on Twitter.